RED-USO/Cyber-Mastery/README.md

 SSH into the control node and follow the steps below:

-      •   Copy the configuration file to the Ansible container
+* Copy the configuration file to the Ansible container
-      •   Update the hosts file to include the Web1, Web2 and ELK VM IP addresses
+* Update the hosts file to include the Web1, Web2 and ELK VM IP addresses
-      •   Run the playbook, and navigate to http://[public IP address of ELK VM]/app/kibana to check that the installation worked as expected.
+* Run the playbook, and navigate to http://[public IP address of ELK VM]/app/kibana to check that the installation worked as expected.

-      •   The playbook file is called filebeat-playbook.yml and you copy it to /etc/ansible/roles/ directory.
+* The playbook file is called filebeat-playbook.yml and you copy it to /etc/ansible/roles/ directory.
-      •   You update the filebeat-config.yml to make Ansible run the playbook on a specific machine.
+* You update the filebeat-config.yml to make Ansible run the playbook on a specific machine.
-      •   The URL you navigate to, in order to check that the ELK server is running, is http://[public IP address of ELK VM]/app/kibana.
+* The URL you navigate to, in order to check that the ELK server is running, is http://[public IP address of ELK VM]/app/kibana.

-*As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.*

 ### What the User Will Need to Run ELK